chrismdp/chrismdp.github.com/_posts/2012-09-18-the-power-of-good-naming.markdown

 -- Source: [Martin Fowler](http://martinfowler.com/bliki/TwoHardThings.html)

-Naming things is a hard.
+Naming things is hard.
 Why do we expend so much effort to get them right?
 Because naming programming concepts well gives us a big insight into how they fit into the system we're designing.
 Continually renaming things records our insights as we go: the right names for our objects, methods and variables will yield fresh insight and in turn shape the design of the system.

 J.B.
 Rainsberger [talks about](http://www.jbrains.ca/permalink/the-four-elements-of-simple-design) names of classes, methods and variables going through four stages: